richachoudhary/object-detection-inventory-count/README.md

-# iOS Object Detection App
+# iOS Object Detection App for Inventory count

 A real-time object detection application for iOS devices that utilizes computer vision to identify and classify objects through the device's camera.